South Korea mulling travel ban on President Yoon Suk Yeol – DW – 12/09/2024

 South Korean authorities are looking to impose an overseas travel ban on the country's President Yoon Suk Yeol.

-The head of South Korea's high-ranking official corruption investigation agency said on Monday he has instructed investigators to seek a travel ban on the president duing a growing probe of his short-lived martial law decree.
+The head of South Korea's high-ranking official corruption investigation agency said on Monday he has instructed investigators to seek a travel ban on Yoon duing a growing probe of his short-lived martial law decree.

+Oh Dong-woon, chief prosecutor of the Corruption Investigation Office for High-Ranking Officials, made the comment during a parliamentary hearing on Monday.

+Scenes of armed soldiers on the streets of the capital Seoul and surrounding the parliament shocked the nation.

-The president was forced to reverse the contentious decree within hours last week.
+Amid massive political pressure, the president was forced to reverse the contentious decree within hours.

 More to follow…